 Team: Arsenal

 To many observers—particularly those without ties to Arsenal—David Seaman is remembered more for his rare missteps than for his years of unwavering consistency.
-A slow start to a pair of long-range strikes from Nayim and Ronaldinho represents one of the few blemishes on a career that has brought him every domestic honour imaginable.
+A slow start to a pair of long-range strikes from Nayim and Ronaldinho represents one of the few blemishes on a career that has brought him every domestic honor imaginable.

 3. Jim Montgomery v Leeds (1973)